TUITION AND FEES

 A $30.00 handling fee is assessed for all payments returned unpaid by your financial institution.

 Tuition payments received in the business office after the due date are assessed a $30.00 late fee.

 Programs are closed for Winter and Spring Recess.
 Child care is available, with minimum enrollment, at an additional charge.

-Summer programs are available for current MCS Preschool and Elementary students those enrolling for the upcoming school year.
+Summer programs are available for current MCS Preschool and Elementary students whose enrolling for the upcoming school year.
 Separate enrollment is required.
-Learn more about our Summer Programs.

 For further information regarding tuition and fees, please contact firstname.lastname@example.org.